 A brain-computer interface for AR?
 It could happen sooner than you think.
 The Verge’s Casey Newton got hold of a leaked audio transcript of internal meetings at Facebook where the question came up.
 In one section, Mark Zuckerberg talked about the possibilities of brain-computer interface (BCI) for augmented reality devices.

 Without a screen, input remains a fundamental challenge for AR Glasses.
-Tapping the side of an eyeglass frame or using voice commands (especially in crowded environments) is a rudimentary solution at best.
+Tapping the side of an eyeglass frame or using voice commands (especially in crowded environments) won’t make your smart glasses seem very smart.
 If you could think and have a command execute, you solve a host of problems.

 And create some fascinating new ones.